josephbeuysmum/Dertisch/README.md

 			_ application: UIApplication,
 			didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
 			window = UIWindow(frame: UIScreen.main.bounds)
-			DTMaitreD().start(rootDish: "SomeDish", window: window!)
+			DTMaitreD().start(mainDish: "SomeDish", window: window!)
 			return true
 		}
 	}

-`DTMaitreD`'s start up routine includes a call to its own `registerDependencies()` function, which is where the app's required kitchenStaff must be registered.
+`DTMaitreD`'s start up routine includes a call to its own `registerDependencies()` function, which is where the app's required kitchen staff must be registered.
 Extend `DTMaitreD` to implement this function:

-	import Dertisch

 	extension DTMaitreD: DTMaitreDExtensionProtocol {
 		public func registerDependencies(with key: String) {
-	//		register(DTCoreDataSousChef.self, with: key)
+	//		register(DTBundledJson.self, with: key)
-			register(DTTemporaryValuesSousChef.self, with: key)
-			register(DTUrlSession.self, with: key)
+			register(DTTemporaryValues.self, with: key)
-	//		register(DTImageSousChef.self, with: key, injecting: [DTUrlSession.self])
+			register(DTImages.self, with: key, injecting: [DTUrlSession.self])
 			register(SomeSousChef.self, with: key)
-			register(SomeIngredient.self, with: key, injecting: [SomeSousChef.self])
+			register(SomeIngredient.self, with: key, injecting: [SomeSousChef.self])			register(Consts.introDish, as: IntroDish.self, with: IntroHeadChef.self, and: IntroWaiter.self, lockedBy: key)
-			register(
-				"SomeDish",
-				as: SomeDish.self,
-				with: SomeInteractor.self,
-				and: SomeWaiter.self,
-				lockedBy: key,
-				andInjecting: [SomeSousChef.self])
 		}
 	}

-In the above example, because `DTCoreDataSousChef` and `DTImageSousChef` are commented out, injectable instances of these two model classes will not be instantiated, as whatever app it is that is utilising this code presumably has no need of their functionality.^^
+In the above example, because `DTBundledJson` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality.*

-^^ *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*
+8 *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*

-All `Dertisch` model classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
-For instance, in the code example above `DTImageSousChef` has `DTUrlSession` injected as it depends upon it to load external images.
+All `Dertisch` kitchen classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
+For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.

 The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
-These are bespoke model classes not included in `Dertisch` but written specifically for the implementing app in question.
+These are bespoke kitchen classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this:

-	import Dertisch

-	extension SomeSousChef: DTKitchenProtocol {
+	class SomeSousChef: DTSousChefProtocol {
-		var closet: DTKitchenCloset { return closet_ }
-		func startShift() {}
-		mutating func cleanUp() {}
+		init(orders: DTOrders, kitchenStaffMembers: [DTKitchenProtocol]?) {}
 	}

-	class SomeSousChef {
-		fileprivate var key_: DTKey!
-		fileprivate var closet_: DTKitchenCloset!

-		required init() {
-			key_ = DTKey(self)
-			closet_ = DTKitchenCloset(self, key: key_)
+A boilerplate `Dertisch` Head Chef looks like this:

+	struct SomeHeadChef: DTHeadChefProtocol {
+		init(orders: DTOrders, waiter: DTWaiterProtocol, kitchenStaff: [DTKitchenProtocol]?) {}
 	}
-	}

-And adding your own functionality in looks like this:

-	protocol SomeSousChefProtocol: DTKitchenProtocol {
-		mutating func someFunction(someData: Any)
-	}

-	extension SomeSousChef: SomeSousChefProtocol {
-		...
-		mutating func someFunction(someData: Any) {}
-	}

-`key_`, `closet_`, and `closet` are properties which allow kitchenStaff to be injected by `DTMaitreD`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to - in this case - `SomeSousChef`. `key_` and `closet_` are forced unwrapped vars so that `self` can be injected into them at initialisation.^^^

-^^^ *the purpose of which is to ensure that the object they are injected into can only have one instance of each, as multiple instances of either would cause runtime errors.*

-`Dertisch` Interactors and Waiters have similar `key_` and `closet_` properties for the same purpose.

-A boilerplate `Dertisch` Interactor looks like this:

-	import Dertisch

-	extension SomeInteractor: DTHeadChefProtocol {
-		mutating func waiterActivated() {}
-		mutating func cleanUp() {}
-	}

-	struct SomeInteractor {
-		fileprivate var key_: DTKey!
-		fileprivate var closet_: DTHeadChefCloset!

-		init(){
-			key_ = DTKey(self)
-			closet_ = DTHeadChefCloset(self, key: key_)
-		}
-	}

 And a boilerplate `Dertisch` Waiter looks like this:

-	import Dertisch

-	extension SomeWaiter: DTWaiterProtocol {
+	struct SomeWaiter: DTWaiterProtocol {
-		var closet: DTWaiterCloset? { return closet_ }
+		init(orders: DTOrders, maitreD: DTMaitreD) {
 	}

-	struct SomeWaiter {
-		fileprivate var key_: DTKey!
-		fileprivate var closet_: DTWaiterCloset!

-		init() {
-			key_ = DTKey(self)
-			closet_ = DTWaiterCloset(self, key: key_)
-		}
-	}

-The `closet_` property in a model class, headChef, or waiter needs its accompanying `key_` property to access the properties stored within it, and because both are fileprivate properties, only the owning object - the `SomeWaiter` struct in the above example, say - can access it.

 There are four additional functions that can be implemented if required.